 2) Players take turns drawing cards.
-If the card is a quiz question, the reader of the card will be the one player who is not allowed to benefit from a right answer since, obviously, they are seeing the answer.
-The other players write down their guess as to the correct answer.
-When the correct answer is read aloud, each player who had written the correct answer gets to take a molecule card.
-If the card is simply a question about what you ate (from the BONUS INFO card set), then the reader of the card may also give an answer, if applicable, and receive a card.
+If the card is a quiz question, the reader of the card will be the one player who is not allowed to benefit from a right answer since, obviously, they are reading off the possible answers and will see the asterisk next to the correct answer.
+Each of the other players will state their guess as to the right answer.
+When the answer is finally read, each player who guessed correctly can take a molecule card.
+If the quiz card is simply a question about what you ate, then the reader of the card may also give an answer, if applicable, and receive a card.

-NOTE: For the BONUS INFO cards, players are not expected to already know the answers.
+NOTE: The players are not expected to already know the answers to the questions.
 They are supposed to think about any information they might know that would help them to eliminate wrong answers, then take a guess.
 If they guess wrong, that's okay.
 They learn when the hear the answer.
 (If that question comes up again, hopefully they will remember the answer.)

-3) The role of the H2O cards: Water is the "universal solvent," meaning that because it is a strongly polar molecule, it exerts a pull on many types of chemical bonds.
-When you draw an H2O card, it will dissolve one of your chemical bonds.
+3) The role of the H_2O cards: Water is the "universal solvent," meaning that because it is a strongly polar molecule, it exerts a pull on many types of chemical bonds.
+When you draw an H_2O card, it will dissolve one of your chemical bonds.
 This means that you must choose one of your cards and return it to the bottom of the draw pile.
-You also return the H,O card to the bottom of the draw pile.
+You also return the H_2O card to the bottom of the draw pile.